On this page, you’ll learn:

 |2||Author name and email address|

 Each attribute entry must be entered on its own line.
-Attributes can be placed in any order in the header, including above the page title.
-However, the preferred placement is below the title.
 The header can also contain comments.

 A page title is specified by one equals sign (

 =), followed by one blank space, and then the text of the title.